Laurent phenomenon algebras: Rank two

 Suppose $b = 0$.
 If $P \propto Q$ then $\A$ has a normalization $\A'$ consisting of the following three seeds (see Lemma \ref{L:allequal})

 If $P \not \propto Q$ then by Proposition \ref{P:Q0} (and with $k,d$ as in Proposition \ref{P:Q0}) our LP algebra has normalization $\A'$ whose four seeds are

 where

 Now suppose that $b > 0$ and thus also $c > 0$.
 We apply Proposition \ref{P:den}.
 It is clear that the denominator vector is an invariant of the equivalence class of a seed.
 Thus $\A$ can be of finite type only if the set $\Phi^+ \cup \{-\alpha_1,-\alpha_2\}$ of almost positive roots is finite, which happens if and only if the Cartan matrix is of finite type.
 Thus we are reduced to $(b,c)$ being equal to one of $(1,1)$, $(1,2)$ and $(1,3)$.
-For each of these cases, we shall now construct a normalized LP algebra with initial seed $t_1 = \{(x,P(y)),(y,Q(x))\}$.
+For each of these cases, we shall now construct a normalized LP algebra $\A'$ with initial seed $t_1 = \{(x,P(y)),(y,Q(x))\}$.
+By Lemma \ref{lem:normal}, this normalized LP algebra $\A'$ will be the normalization of $\A$.

 Before we begin, we note that for all the exchange polynomials we shall encounter, we have $\hF = F$.

 {\bf{The case $(b,c) = (1,1)$}}.

 In this case we have